bestkb/ABM_py/ODD/ODD.md

 -   `expenses` -- stores any household expenses
 -   `total_utility` -- utility of household summed over individuals
 -   `total_util_w_migrant` -- utility if household sends a migrant
+-   `num_shocked` -- tracks how many times a household is impacted by an environmental shock

 ### Decision class variables